CalvinDSeamons/MPAS-Container/README.md

 # Making Atmospheric Modeling Software (MPAS) Containerized
 LA-UR-19-27938

+### Instructions
+Thanks to all who visited my poster from Supercomputing Convention 2019 (sc2019).
+To showcase the power of containers you can follow the instructions below to build MPAS and see it work in action!
+***
+1) Download charliecloud at <https://github.com/hpc/charliecloud>.
+This lightweight container builder and runtime is a fantastic choice if you're starting to look into containers.
+Any runtime that reads Dockerfiles should be fine, but note the rest of these instruction wont relate anymore.

+2) ```cd``` into the `MPAS-Container` directory you cloned (clone this repository).

+3) Build the openmpi image `openmpi-no-ucx` with the following command:
+    ```~/$path_to_charliecloud/charliecloud/bin/ch-build -t openmpi-no-ucx -f Dockerfile.openmpi .```

+4) Now build the mpas container with the following command:
+    ```~/$path_to_charliecloud/charliecloud/bin/ch-build -t mpas_container -f Dockerfile-debian9.mpas .```

+5) You can compress the image into a tar with:
+    ```~/path_to_charliecloud/charliecloud/bin/builder2tar mpas_container /tmp```
+    You can now `scp` this tar onto a machine with the same architecture and run the container there,  or where you built it.

+6) To unpack the tar run the following: ```~/charliecloud/bin/ch-tar2dir /tmp/mpas_container.tar.gz .```
+    This will flatten the tar into a file system image in your current context directory.

+7) Look at `Running Simulation Tests with MPAS` below to run actual MPAS simulations.

+8) If you dont want to do all this the `build-mpas-container.sh` will do it for you.
+Run `./build-mpas-container`.

 ### Abstract
 ***
 High performance computing (HPC) scientific applications require complex dependencies, many of which are not supplied by the Linux operating system.